 - Access to international aid

 International aid is usually in the form of food aid.
-It is assistance given by a donor country to a recipient country in the form of relief/food items such as maize, rice, oil or packaged food in situations where natural disasters have made it difficult or impossible for people to prepare their own meals.
+It is the assistance given by a donor country to a recipient country in the form of relief/food items such as maize, rice, oil or packaged food in situations where natural disasters have made it difficult or impossible for people to prepare their own meals.
 A good example of food aid is US oil and wheat flour sent to developing countries.
 International aid can also be given in cash (giving the government money to buy food items to feed the people in need).

-International aid can help alleviate the severity of famine because it is usually given free of charge and any country in need would quickly embrace such a package to the food needs of the population – at least in the short term.
+International aid can help alleviate the severity of famine because it is usually given free of charge and any country in need would quickly embrace such a package for the food needs of the population – at least in the short term.

 However, it can damage the local production of food in the recipient country.
-For example in 2002-2003, food aid donors overreacted to a projected 600,000 metric tonne deficit in Malawi causing a severe decline in cereal prices, and hurting local producers.
+For example in 2002-2003, food aid donors overreacted to a projected 600,000 metric tonne deficit in Malawi causing a severe decline in cereal prices and hurting local producers.
 Besides, it’s usually given with strings attached.

 - Climate change

 Especially in the Sahel region of Sub-Saharan Africa, climate change has resulted in drought, extremely hot temperatures and a shorter cropping season.
-In some cases, the rains fail in a given year and in subsequent years, leading to severe shortage of food.
+In some cases, the rains fail in a given year and in subsequent years, leading to a severe shortage of food.

-Civil wars or ethnic conflicts in some countries such as Darfur region in Sudan, and recently, the war in Yemen have all contributed to the severity of famine in these areas.
+Civil wars or ethnic conflicts in some countries such as the Darfur region in Sudan, and recently, the war in Yemen have all contributed to the severity of famine in these areas.
 War makes it difficult for farmers to visit their farms, food stored in times of war may also run out and international aid might be difficult reaching the conflict areas.
-These combine to compound the problem of food shortage, thereby increasing the to severe famine.
+These combine to compound the problem of food shortage, thereby increasing the to a severe famine.

 - Land used for biofuels

-The need for renewable energy as sustainable alternative to non-renewable energy can lead to an increase in the use of food crops for biofuels.
-This is the case in USA where large tracts of land are used to cultivate maize to generate ethanol/biofuel.
+The need for renewable energy as a sustainable alternative to non-renewable energy can lead to an increase in the use of food crops for biofuels.
+This is the case in the USA where large tracts of land are used to cultivate maize to generate ethanol/biofuel.
 This process might lead to land grabs in countries such as Ethiopia, Kenya and Sudan, which are prone to famine for the cultivation of crops for export to feed animals or for the production of ethanol.

 - Population growth

-Increasing population means more mouths to feed.
+An increasing population means more mouths to feed.
 If efforts are not made to control population growth or increase food production to meet the needs of the growing population, it could lead to a Malthusian catastrophe where famine becomes inevitable.

 - Length of drought